 61 Pages Posted: 30 Jan 2022 Last revised: 17 Apr 2023

 Date Written: January 25, 2022

-CEOs with substantial short-term equity incentives behave myopically out of concerns for the stock price.
-We argue that corporate tax avoidance, given its positive impact on stock prices, is one potential target for managerial short-termism.
-We show that, ceteris paribus, CEO short-term equity incentives are associated with declines in cash effective tax rates.
+CEOs with short-term equity incentives behave myopically out of concern for the stock price.
+We argue that corporate tax avoidance provides an avenue for managerial short-termism due to its immediate positive impact on stock prices.
+We show that vesting equity delta — a measure of short-term equity incentives — is associated with declines in cash effective tax rates.
 We also identify CEO equity sales as the underlying economic mechanism.
-Further analyses indicate that tax avoidance is positively (negatively) associated with short-term (long-term) shareholder wealth in firms with myopic CEOs.
-We address endogeneity concerns with the use of equity vesting, and options acceleration before the adoption of FAS 123R as events plausibly exogenous to the current corporate tax avoidance environment.
+Additional analyses indicate that vesting equity induces suboptimal tax avoidance, which is positively (negatively) associated with short-term (long-term) shareholder wealth.
+We mitigate endogeneity concerns by using vesting schedules determined several years prior and options acceleration before the adoption of FAS 123R as events plausibly exogenous to the current corporate tax avoidance environment.

 JEL Classification: H25, H26, M12, M52